FreeTubeApp/yt-comment-scraper/README.md

     isHearted: Boolean, // If the video channel hearted the comment
     replyToken: String // The continuation token needed for getCommentReplies() }],
-  continuation: String // The continuation token needed to get more replies from getComments()
+  continuation: String // The continuation token needed to get more comments from getComments()
 ```

 **getCommentReplies(videoId, continuation)**